Archive for the ‘Johnn’ Category

 City Government Power Bases – Religion

-This entry is part 8 in the series City Government Power Bases
+This entry is part 8 of 9 in the series City Government Power Bases

 Religion, spirituality, and ideology make excellent government power bases because they are powerful sources of influence, prestige, and affiliation.
 Religion and cosmology varies from campaign to campaign, but it’s likely gods do exist in your world and they imbue certain, devout followers with spells and special powers every day.
 Even if your current campaign has [...]